dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 #### Relative Positioning
-- Elements are still considered as part of normal document flow, but one can offset the elements from its normal position using top, right, bottom, or left offset values
+- Elements are still considered as part of normal document flow, but one can offset the elements from their normal position using top, right, bottom, or left offset values
 - Relative positioning changes the position of the HTML element `relative to where it normally` appears (`positioned relative to its normal position`)
 - Relative Positioning helps to nudge or re-position an element from its `current position/location`